avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Now answer these questions:

-* Q3 In what part of the United States of America (USA) are there sometimes outbreaks of mild diarrhoeal illness caused by non-epidemic lineages of *V. cholerae*?
+* Q3 In what part of the United States of America (USA) are there sometimes outbreaks of mild diarrhoeal illness caused by eating shellfish that contains non-epidemic lineages of *V. cholerae*?
+(Note that in the video it does not mention distinguish between the epidemic and non-epidemic lineages of *V. cholerae*.
+It does however mention that consumption of shellfish containing *V. cholerae* can caused diarrhoeal illness and you now know that this is commonly associated with non-epidemic lineages of *V. cholerae*.)

 You can see the answers on the `Answers page for Module 1`_.